-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need

-In September of 2016, from the show floor of IFA in Berlin, we called the laptop a “solved problem.”
-That’s not to say all laptops are good, of course, but the elements of a good laptop are now set in stone, and it doesn’t appear new technology will change them any time soon.

-We reached that conclusion after testing laptops like the Asus Zenbook UX305UA, as well as competitors like the Acer Swift 5 and Lenovo ThinkPad 13.
+The updated Zenbook UX330UA is better in every way -- except one

+Based on the convoluted name alone, you may enter this review with some skepticism.
+We’re with you.
+Well — we’d be with you if laptops in this line hadn’t repeatedly impressed us over the years.
+In fact, the 2016 version of the Asus Zenbook UX330UA has been sitting at the top of our best budget laptops all year.

+Laptops under $800 used to be hard to recommend.
+They were often poorly-designed, featured low-end components, and were full of notable compromises.
+But with machines like the $800 Dell XPS 13 and the $650 Swift 5 on the market, there’s now a host of great options in that lower-mid tier price range.
+It’s no longer necessary to spend over a thousand dollars to get a laptop that won’t be outdated in a year.

 These simple, affordable laptops aren’t going to turn heads, but they’re a joy to use because they nail the fundamentals.

-Now, Asus has introduced an updated follow-up to last year’s Editor’s Choice winning Asus Zenbook UX305UA, balled the UX330UA.
-The new model iterates on its predecessor, adding a 7th-generation Intel Core processor, a fingerprint sensor, and USB Type-C support, among other goodies.
+Asus has introduced its 8th-generation Intel Core processor to the Zenbook UX330UA.
+Outside of the new CPU, you won’t notice many other changes to this late-2017 update.
+But when you’ve got a laptop that still delivers all the essentials at such an affordable price point, who’s going to complain?
+Follow along as we put the new processor through the ringer and see if the Zenbook UX330UA still holds up to the competition.

 The laptop equivalent of a t-shirt and jeans

-The Asus Zenbook UX330UA allegedly isn’t identical to the previous model.
-According to the specifications, the new version is a tenth of an inch thinner at just a half-inch thick.
+The Asus Zenbook UX330UA allegedly isn’t identical to the previous model, the UX305UA.
+According to the specifications, the newer version is a tenth of an inch thinner at just a half-inch thick.
 It’s also lighter, at 2.6 pounds.
 You’d never notice those differences without a specification sheet in front of you, and we doubt most people could tell the difference between the UX305UA and UX330UA even if the two were placed side-by-side.

+When a laptop delivers all the essentials at an affordable price, who is going to complain?

 That’s fine.
 On its own, the UX330UA holds up.
 The mostly-metal chassis features the distinctive “spun metal concentric circle” finish that’s common to all Zenbooks, and is meant to remind you of ripples in a pond.
 We’ve always liked the look, which is handsome, and adds unique flair that competitors from Acer, Dell, and Lenovo can’t claim.

 Having said that, our review model’s silver finish wasn’t a head turner.
-In the past, Asus has sometimes offered subtle yet distinctive alternatives, like the dark blue-black of last year’s Zenbook UX305CA.
+In the past, Asus has sometimes offered subtle yet distinctive alternatives, like the dark blue-black of the Zenbook UX305CA.
 There’s no such choice here.
 Silver is fine, but the lack of another option feels notable given last year’s models came in several eye-catching shades.

 Though light, the UX330UA is a solid laptop.
 The chassis shows little sign of flex when handled roughly, and what can be found isn’t enough to be concerning.
 Our only complaint is one we’ve had with past Zenbooks — the display bezels are wide, and the laptop is large for a 13-inch system as a result.
 It’s not a major problem, but some competitors, like Dell’s XPS 13, fit the same screen size into a smaller, more portable footprint.